contactdynamix/slate/source/includes/_interactions.md

 | call_type | A standard string field for report aggregation | string | empty |
 | agent_id | A string corresponding to an agent ID.
 Will allow an agent user with this ID to see the interaction in the dashboard, and will be used to aggregate for agent rankings. | string | empty |
 | Custom Metadata| parameters not otherwise listed in this table will be added as interaction data resources associated with the created interaction. | The key must only include alphanumeric characters and underscores and must start with a letter.
 The value may be any string. | none |

+<aside class="notice"> Interactions cannot be added if a pending interaction with the same phone number and survey id exists, unless the _force_new parameter is set to true.
+If you attempt to add an interaction like this, a 409(Conflict) response will be returned. </aside>

 ## Get Specific Interaction